 Getting Rid of Rodents (Rats and Mice)

-Although there are more than 20 types of rodents in British Columbia, only 3 cause common domestic or farmyard problems:
+Although there are more than 20 types of rodents in British Columbia, only 3 cause common domestic or farmyard problems.
+This includes the:

 What harm can rodents cause?

-All 3 types of rodents can also spread diseases.
-Diseases can be spread by their bite, urine, or droppings.
-Hantavirus Pulmonary Syndrome (HPS) has been associated with the inhalation of dried mouse droppings from the wild deer mouse.
-For more information see HealthLinkBC File #36 Hantavirus Pulmonary Syndrome (HPS).
+Hantavirus Pulmonary Syndrome (HPS) has been associated with the inhalation of dried droppings from the wild deer mouse.
+HPS has not been associated with the more common indoor mice.
+For more information see HealthLinkBC File #36 Hantavirus Pulmonary Syndrome.
 Ticks and fleas carried by rodents can also spread diseases.
 For more information on tick bites, see HealthLinkBC File #01 Tick Bites and Disease.

 Is it easy to find rodents?

 Rats and mice are easy to detect and leave plenty of evidence.
 From chewing through a cereal box to feeding on fruit left on the counter, they can leave a mess.
 There may be mouse nesting material inside the house or rat burrows in the soil outside.
 Dark brown droppings where rodents eat and travel are a sure sign of infestation.
 When your house is quiet, it is possible to hear rodents moving around (running between walls, in attics and under foundations) or even chewing.